Skip to main content

 • Assigned Teams are not a requirement - the teams associated with the Zone are not set as a requirement when optimizing Tasks

-• Enable Zone calculation - This means that rules defined within a Zone (skills, capabilities, default Pickup location, etc.) will automatically be applied to Tasks that have a pickup/delivery within a Zone.
-If this feature is switched off, if there are Tasks that were created within Zones with specific rules, these rules will not be applied to these Tasks anymore.
+• Enable Zone calculation - This means that any rules set within a Zone, such as skills, capabilities, or default Pickup locations, will automatically apply to Tasks with pickup or delivery points inside that Zone.
+However, if this feature is turned off, Tasks created within Zones will no longer inherit these specific rules.

 Assigning skills and capabilities to Zones